MobileMon/DevicePollingClient/README.md

 DevicePollingClient
 ===================
-This is the Android client that will commuinicate to the DevicePollingServer
+This is the Android client that will commuinicate with the DevicePollingServer

+This is an Eclipse project (not Android Studio)